If you had to guess, would you say better education lead to better health or does better health lead to a better education?

 - For American males with high school diplomas, the mortality rate was 600.9

 - While for males with a college education or higher, it is 238.9

-There are similar falls in rates of alcohol abuse, smoking, and obesity as schooling increases.
+There are similar falls in rates for alcohol abuse, smoking, and obesity as the level of schooling increases.